 Chama New Mexico Outdoor Summer Activities

-Things to do in Chama NM in the Summer
+Outdoor Summer Activities to do in Chama

 Exploring the mountains where ever you’re staying doesn’t cost a penny.
 My son and I love making words from sticks and rocks we find in nature.

-Wildlife in Chama NM
+Wildlife in Chama

-You’re liable to see wildlife while exploring nature in the mountains of Chama.
+It’s nothing to see wildlife while exploring nature in the mountains of Chama.
 While we were hiking on Fishtail Ranch’s property, we saw deer tracks, fox tracks, elk tracks, and bear tracks.
 Didn’t see a bear though – bummer!

 Fishtail Ranch Outfitters offers summer horseback riding on their private land located on the south side of the Brazos River in Chama 7 days a week by reservations only. http://www.fishtailranch.com/trailrides.php Gentle horses, spectacular scenery, and wildlife make this trail ride one of the best around.
 Instruction plus a full 2 hours on the open trail – $65 per person.
-Call us for reservations 575-588-7884.
+Call us for reservations at 575-588-7884.

 My son and I took a short lesson from Valeria – Owner of Fishtail Ranch

-Area Lakes for Fishing and Hiking
+Area Lakes for Fishing and Hiking in Chama

 Heron Lake is excellent for sailboats and all types of paddle craft.
 The Visitor Center has more information.
-You can speak with park rangers, pick up maps to the hiking trails or primitive campsites. http://www.emnrd.state.nm.us/SPD/heronlakestatepark.html
+You can speak with park rangers, pick up maps to the hiking trails, or primitive campsites. http://www.emnrd.state.nm.us/SPD/heronlakestatepark.html

 El Vado Lake – A 5.5-mile scenic trail along the Rio Chama connects Heron Lake and nearby Elvado Lake.
 Quiet coves around this lake are great places to catch trout and kokanee salmon.
 Birdwatchers can enjoy seeing Bald Eagles and Osprey. http://www.emnrd.state.nm.us/SPD/elvadolakestatepark.html